Community-Tech-Lab/dontpanicorganize/README.md

 - PNK setup as local server with Etherpad, chat, and file share applications.
 - Don’t Panic Map (a copy for each group).
 - Resilience Assessment Worksheet.
 - Resource Cards and Challenge Cards documents (cut up the cards, separate them by community anchor, and put them in separate envelopes.
-Challenge Cards envelopes should be labeled “Do not open yet”)
+Challenge Cards envelopes should be labeled “Do not open yet”).
-- Pens and paper for notes; chart paper (optional)
+- Pens and paper for notes; chart paper (optional).